holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Doppelganger images
 ![](images/ThreatTags/PreventionAVERAGE.png)

-If you are already doing the last step from above, then fetching an image with a very similar name becomes highly unlikely.
+If you are already performing the last step from above, then fetching an image with a very similar name becomes highly unlikely.

 #### The Default User is Root
 ![](images/ThreatTags/PreventionVERYEASY.png)

-In order to run containers as a non-root user, the user needs to be added in the (preferably base) image (`Dockerfile`) if it is under your control, and set before any commands you want run as a non-root user.
+In order to run containers as a non-root user, the user needs to be added in the base image (`Dockerfile`) if it is under your control, and set before any commands you want run as a non-root user.
 Here is an example of the [NodeGoat](https://github.com/owasp/nodegoat) image:

 {title="NodeGoat Dockerfile", linenos=on}
     FROM node:4.4